CartoDB/odyssey.js/documentation.md

 ### The Actions block

 At the heart of Odyssey are **Actions**.
-For each chapter of your story, you can attribute one or many actions to unfold.
-Each time you add a new chapter, an **add** button appears in the editor on the left chapter's starting line.
-You can click the add button to create new actions in the chapter.
+For each chapter of your story, you can add one or many actions to unfold when the reader arrives.
+Each time you add a new chapter, an **add** button appears in the editor to the left of the chapter's starting line.
+You can click the add button to create new Actions in the chapter.
 You can string Actions together, one followed by the next, and use the Sleep action to create delays between actions.

 You can also add actions manually once you get a hang of the syntax.
 The code shown here demonstrates what a chapter title and action block will look like in the editor.